OC-Distill: Ontology-aware Contrastive Learning with Cross-Modal Distillation for ICU Risk Prediction: Methods

 Let $\{(\mathbf{x}_i, y_i)\}_{i=1}^{n}$ denote the training set, where $\mathbf{x}_i = [\mathbf{x}_i^{(orig)}, \mathbf{x}_i^{(vitals)}]$.
 Here, $\mathbf{x}_i^{(orig)}$ is the raw clinical note sequence and $\mathbf{x}_i^{(vitals)} \in \mathbb{R}^{T \times c}$ denotes the time-series vital signs with $c$ channels over $T$ time steps.
 The label $y_i$ is the outcome of interest.

 Clinical notes are often long and sparse, mixing salient information with noise.
+LLMs have demonstrated the ability to reason over complex information and generate concise summaries for downstream tasks \citep{van2024adapted, yuan2026sp, nie2026understanding}.
 Motivated by \citet{battula2024enhancing}, we augment the raw notes with LLM-generated summaries.
 Specifically, we use GPT-4o in a zero-shot setting to generate a concise summary $\mathbf{x}_i^{(summ)}$ for each raw note $\mathbf{x}_i^{(orig)}$.
 During training, we randomly select between the raw note and its summary with probability $p$ and $1-p$, respectively:

 For each example $i$, we encode each modality into a shared $d$-dimensional embedding space ($d=768$) using modality-specific encoders:

 We then fuse the modalities by element-wise addition:

 The fused representation is passed to a classification head to produce teacher logits $\mathbf{z}_i^{(\text{teacher})}=g_{\text{teacher}}\!\left(\mathbf{h}_i^{(\text{fuse})}\right)$, followed by a softmax (multiclass) or sigmoid (binary) to obtain predicted probabilities $\hat{\mathbf{y}}_i^{(\text{teacher})}$.